 How will the reporting work for this feature ?

-Using the Report Builder the brand is able to view the overall opened conversations of a brand by agent group and by skill per agent group.
+Using the Analytics Builder the brand is able to view the overall opened conversations of a brand by agent group and by skill per agent group.
 This will enable the creation of the following:

 - View a breakdown of the messaging volume per agent group.